 Until recently, Blackheath possessed a very famous picture of Henry Callender shown here.
 He was a prominent English member of the club, secretary for 17 years and Captain three times.
 In the picture he is seen in the uniform of a Captain General of the Blackheath Society.
 This style of uniform is still worn on formal occasions.
 The title of Captain General is an honorary one bestowed upon a member of good standing.
 The two golf clubs illustrated were said to be in the possession of the Club.
-In 2016, the picture and one of the clubs were sold to fund the purchase of the course.
+In 2016, the Club sold the picture and one of the clubs to fund the purchase of their Eltham golf course.

 Royal Blackheath's Spring Medal, formerly known as the Knuckle Club Medal, dates to 1789, when there was a group allied to the club, known as the Knuckle Club, who played separately from other members.
 This is believed to be the oldest known golfing medal in the world.
 In 1795, the Knuckle Club had a famous visitor, Colonel Alexander Mackenzie, who played in the winter season between his many campaigns.

 The first known meeting place of the Blackheath Club was the Chocolate House, opened in 1702, for which they have a 1787 receipt.
 They then transferred their base to the Green Man Hotel or Bowling Green House pub (now demolished) on the London side of the Heath.
 Subsequently, they used 93 Blackheath Hill (1865-1909) as their clubhouse and after that the Heath House (1909-1924), which they retained for a period even after they had moved to Eltham in 1923.

 In 1851, Willie Dunn Senior arrived from North Berwick and stayed until 1865, during which time he was involved in laying out a new course at Pau, at the Club's request.
 His two sons, the younger of whom was born at Blackheath, went on to become professionals at other English clubs namely Wimbledon Common and Westward Ho!.